andrew-johnson-4/SoftwareFlowcharts/README.md

 How to do X in Y. This is middleware of the [LibExplainer.com](https://www.libexplainer.com) project.

+LibExplainer.com is a site built using fine-tuning of LLMs to create software installation instructions.
+1) Scrape text installation instructions from public repos
+2) Ask LLM to summarize installation instructions into YAML format
+3) Generate procedural flowchart from YAML file
+4) verify correctness of flowchart with automated QA [not implemented]

+Be warned, flowcharts may be outdated, incomplete, or just plain broken.
+This project is in active development.

 ## Format

 Currently efforts are being made to document installation of a variety of projects on GitHub.